SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 21-096MR ASIC bans former Sydney adviser for eight years

-ASIC has banned Sydney-based former financial adviser, Lisa Lee, from providing financial services for eight years.
+ASIC has banned Sydney-based former financial adviser Lisa Lee from providing financial services for eight years.

-Ms Lee was a representative of Australia and New Zealand Banking Group Limited (ANZ) between 5 June 2010 and 15 June 2017 and Infocus Securities Australia Pty Ltd between 19 September 2017 and 19 November 2018.
-She is no longer providing financial advice.
+Ms Lee represented a Bank from 5 June 2010 to 15 June 2017 and a Dealer Group from 19 September 2017 to 19 November 2018.
+She no longer provides financial advice.

 BDBN and Wills both require two witnesses